Your Guide to Understanding the Trump-Russia Saga

 Mueller appears interested in whether Trump obstructed justice by, among other actions, firing Comey as FBI director in May 2017; allegedly asking Comey, days earlier, to go easy on Flynn; allegedly asking Comey for a pledge of loyalty; and (according to the New York Times) attacking Comey and Sessions via Twitter.
 Then there’s Trump’s personal involvement in the drafting of a misleading statement that tried to spin the June 2016 Trump Tower meeting -- the one that included his son, son-in-law and a Russian lawyer -- as being about international adoptions.
-Trump’s former personal attorney, Michael Cohen, was reported by CNN to be ready to testify that Trump had advance knowledge of that meeting with Russians offering dirt on Clinton.
-(Trump continues to deny that.)
-Another big unknown is whether Trump faces any any legal jeopardy from the separate investigation of Cohen, his longtime "fixer."
+In November, Trump’s legal team submitted written answers to questions posed by Mueller’s team.

 10. Why is Mueller allowed to look beyond the Russia question?

-The Justice Department’s May 17 order appointing Mueller instructs him to investigate “any links and/or coordination between the Russian government and individuals associated with the campaign,” as well as -- and this is key -- “any matters that arose or may arise directly from the investigation."
-Trump and his lawyer, John Dowd, say that digging into matters beyond Russia and the 2016 election is out of bounds.
+The Justice Department’s order appointing Mueller instructs him to investigate “any links and/or coordination between the Russian government and individuals associated with the campaign,” as well as -- and this is key -- “any matters that arose or may arise directly from the investigation."

 11. Does Trump acknowledge Russian meddling in the election?

 He’s given mixed signals.
 He dismissed such reports during the campaign, theorizing that Democrats could just as easily have been hacked by "somebody sitting on their bed that weighs 400 pounds."
-Since then, he’s called the concern about Russian involvement "fake news put out by the media," a "ruse" and a "scam."
-In November, he said he believed Putin was sincere in denying Russian meddling in the 2016 election.
+In November 2017, he said he believed Putin was sincere in denying Russian meddling in the election.
 The next day, Trump said he stands with U.S. intelligence agencies on the matter.
-Most recently, standing alongside Putin on July 13, Trump again expressed doubt that Russia interfered in the election.
+Appearing with Putin on July 13, Trump again expressed doubt that Russia interfered in the election.
 In recent Twitter posts he’s called the investigation of collusion a "total disgrace" and an "illegal Joseph McCarthy style Witch Hunt."